adarshsudhi/Flutter-Chat-Application/README.md

 ## Nodejs Server
-Nodejs server is used to create the Token for Agora RTC Also To update the user online and online status
+Nodejs server is used to create the Token for Agora RTC Also To update the user online and offline status

 <pre>